data-mermaid/mermaid-api/docs/source/aggregated.rst

 The site summary view is a special case of MERMAID aggregated views:

+1. It is not project-specific, and its url is relative to the API root
-1. It never requires authentication
+2. It never requires authentication
-2. It provides metrics aggregated to the site level, including all survey methods at that site
+3. It provides metrics aggregated to the site level, including all survey methods at that site
-3. For each site, a ``protocols`` field contains an object for each survey method conducted at that site, with calculated indicators for each if the data sharing policy for that survey method is ``public summary`` or ``public`` and just ``sample_unit_count`` otherwise.
+4. For each site, a ``protocols`` field contains an object for each survey method conducted at that site, with calculated indicators for each if the data sharing policy for that survey method is ``public summary`` or ``public`` and just ``sample_unit_count`` otherwise.
-4. Under the hood, it draws from a `PostgreSQL materialized view <https://www.postgresql.org/docs/11/rules-materializedviews.html>`_ that is refreshed every 30 minutes.
+5. Under the hood, it draws from a `PostgreSQL materialized view <https://www.postgresql.org/docs/11/rules-materializedviews.html>`_ that is refreshed every 30 minutes.

 This resource is used by the `MERMAID public dashboard <https://dashboard.datamermaid.org/>`_.